Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP ONE: Melt butter in a large stockpot or large Dutch oven over medium heat.

 STEP TWO: Add diced carrots, celery, and chopped onion.
-Saute for 2 to 3 minutes until the onion softens.
+Saute for two to three minutes until the onion softens.

-STEP THREE: Add 8 cups of water and bring the mixture to a boil.
+STEP THREE: Add eight cups of water and bring the mixture to a boil.

 For a richer soup, you can use less water.